 Closure of the Alturas Technology Park Revenue Allocation Area.
 The Agency retired the remaining debt related to the Alturas Technology Park project in the summer of 2015.
 Following the last debt payment, the Agency passed Resolution 2015-02 recommending termination of the Alturas Technology Park revenue allocation area to the Moscow City Council.
 Following this recommendation, the City Council passed Ordinance 2015-15 formally terminating the Alturas revenue allocation area.
-The Agency was pleased to be able to close the revenue allocation area a year ahead of the schedule and allow the tax revenues to return to the taxing districts as soon as possible.
+The Agency was pleased to be able to close the revenue allocation area a year ahead of schedule and allow the tax revenues to return to the taxing districts as soon as possible.
 The Agency continues to own six (6) lots within Alturas that are marketed for development for technology and research-based companies.

 Sixth and Jackson Property.
 The Agency owns a 0.84 acre property at the southwest corner of the intersection of Sixth and Jackson Streets in Moscow.
 The Agency's primary focus is the redevelopment of the property through continued environmental assessment/remediation and facilitating the construction of improvements in conformance with the Legacy Crossing Plan.
 In May of 2013, the Agency was awarded an EPA Hazardous Substances Cleanup Grant to fund the removal of soils to allow the property to be redeveloped.
 The Sixth and Jackson property underwent environmental testing and cleanup planning in 2014 to prepare the property for redevelopment.
 In anticipation of the completion of the environmental remediation, in the fall of 2014 the Agency solicited proposals from interested developers for the redevelopment of the site.
-The Agency selected the proposal from Sangria Downtown LLC, and is currently in negotiations to define the final project and sale of the property.
-The environmental cleanup activities are anticipated to be completed in the spring of 2016 with redevelopment construction to begin in the fall of 2016.
+The Agency selected the proposal from Sangria Downtown LLC and is currently in negotiations to define the final project and sale of the property.